 Fencing Masters speak of the "conversation of the blades".
 Decades ago, that conversation was the interplay of attack and defense using the blade.
 Now conversation is done through preparations and reactions to preparations.

-Historically, preparations were done entirely with the use of the blade: "invitos" (invitations), beats, presses, and and others.
-With the adoption of new timings in foil, blade preparationsout of favor for some timeare regaining importance.
+Historically, preparations were done entirely with the use of the blade: "invitos" (invitations), beats, presses, and others.
+With the adoption of new timings in foil, blade preparations—out of favor for some time—are regaining importance.
 The blade preparations are:

-Blade preparations have many uses: they move, transport, bind, freeze, draw out, or otherwise occupy the opponent's blade in one area, so that a final action may be made in another.
+Blade preparations have many uses: they can occupy an opponsnent's blade, physcially move the blade, casue it to be misdirected, or immobolise the blade.
 Ultimately, a blade preparation steals time away from the opponent or restricts the opponent's actions with the blade.
 Beats, binds, presses, and other actions directly on the blade prevent the opponent from making a defense.
 Feints, sweeps, invitations, and false attacks draw the opponent's blade into positions which give the attacker more time to make make an action in another (sometimes different) line.

 Footwork preparations are difficult to classify in such an ordered manner.
 In order to be considered a preparation, the preparation with the feet must must have a purpose other than keeping the same tempo/distance between the fencer and the opponent, or done to avoid an attacking action.
 For instance, while retreating from the opponent, a sudden step forward may be a preparation, since it will steal time from the opponent, cause a unconscious reaction, or both.
 Changing the speed of the footwork is also a preparation, as it may freeze the opponent, draw a response, or steal time.
 Even footwork that is usually thought of as an attacksuch as a lungecan be a preparation: a false attack with a lunge is the classic method of initiating a second-intention parry and riposte.